davidarchanjo/spring-certified-developer-study-guide/README.md

 [@Service](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/stereotype/Service.html) - is a @Component stereotype annotation used to indicate that a class defines business logic;

-[@Configuration](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Configuration.html) - used to mark a class as a source of bean definitions. **NOTE**: Spring creates dynamic proxies for classes annotated with @Configuration and uses CGLIB to extend those class to create proxies.
+[@Configuration](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Configuration.html) - used to mark a class as a source of bean definitions.

+> 📌 Spring creates dynamic proxies for classes annotated with @Configuration and uses CGLIB to extend those class to create proxies.
 Hence, @Configuration classes must not be final, because final classes cannot be extended, i.e. cannot be subclassed;

 [@Import](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Import.html) - used to indicate one or more component class to import — typically from @Configuration classes.